 Sarah is the creator of UX Portfolio Formula, an online course that helps UX designers advance their careers.
 She also offers UX career coaching.

-In each step, I’ll walk you through our approach by using Sarah’s business as an example.
+In each step, I’ll walk you through our approach by making a partnership marketing plan for Sarah’s business as an example.